dibbhatt/kafka-spark-consumer/README.md

     JavaDStream<MessageAndMetadata<byte[]>> unionStreams = ReceiverLauncher.launch(
         jsc, props, numberOfReceivers, StorageLevel.MEMORY_ONLY());

-    // 1.
+    // **1**.
 Get the Max offset list for each Kafka partitions JavaPairDStream<Integer, Iterable<Long>> partitonOffset =
         ProcessedOffsetManager.getPartitionOffset(unionStreams,  props);

     //Start Application Logic
       **Process Stream**
     //End Application Logic

-    // 2.
+    // **2**.
 Find the Max amongst the list and Persists the Max Offset to ZK ProcessedOffsetManager.persists(partitonOffset, props)

 For Scala

     //Get the Stream
     val unionStreams = ReceiverLauncher.launch(ssc, props, numberOfReceivers,StorageLevel.MEMORY_ONLY)
-    // 1.
+    // **1**.
 Get the Max offset list for each Kafka partitions val partitonOffset_stream = ProcessedOffsetManager.getPartitionOffset(unionStreams, props)

     //Start Application Logic
        **Process Stream**
     //End Application Logic

-    // 2.
+    // **2**.
 Find the Max amongst the list and Persists the Max Offset to ZK ProcessedOffsetManager.persists(partitonOffset_stream, props)

 # Consumer Tuning Options

-## Block Size Tuning :
+## Batch Size Tuning :

-The Low Level Kafka Consumer consumes messages from Kafka in Rate Limiting way.
-Default settings can be found in consumer.kafka.KafkaConfig.java class

-You can see following two variables

-	public int _fetchSizeBytes = 512 * 1024;
-	public int _fillFreqMs = 200 ;

-This suggests that, Receiver for any given Partition of a Topic will pull 512 KB Block of data at every 200ms.
-With this default settings, let assume your Kafka Topic have 5 partitions, and your Spark Batch Duration is say 10 Seconds, this Consumer will pull

-512 KB x ( 10 seconds / 200 ms ) x 5 = 128 MB of data for every Batch.
+This consumer Polls Kafka every **consumer.fillfreqms** and during every Poll , it tries to fetch **max.poll.records** messages.

+Hecne let assume your Batch Duration is 30 seconds, and you have 10 Kafka Partitions. and max.poll.records is 50 , Total messages consumer can fetch is
+Total = (BatchDuration/FillFrequency) * MaxPollRecords * Number of Kafka Partitions

+e.g. for above example it can fetch 30 *  10 * 50 = 15000 messages every batch.

-If you need higher rate, you can increase the _fetchSizeBytes (via **consumer.fetchsizebytes** property) , or if you need less number of Block generated you can increase _fillFreqMs ( via **consumer.fillfreqms** property).
+If you need higher rate, you can increase the **max.poll.records** property , or  you can increase poll frequency using by lowering **consumer.fillfreqms** property.

 These two parameter need to be carefully tuned keeping in mind your downstream processing rate and your memory settings.